 Ultrasounds are non-invasive and pain-free.
 This test exposes a specific part of the body to high frequency sound waves that produce real-time images.

-At CMA healthcare we strive to deliver the highest quality medical diagnostic results in the most professional and efficient manner.
-All imaging equipment is digital and falls into the Ministry of Health and long term care standards.
+At Canadian Diagnostic Network we strive to deliver the highest quality medical diagnostic results in the most professional and efficient manner.
+CDN Ultrasound Ottawa imaging equipment is digital and meets the Ministry of Health and long term care standards.

 There are a wide variety of ultrasound tests with different ways to prepare.
 Some require you to drink a large amount of water prior to the test, while for others you must not eat or drink for a certain number of hours before the test.
 Depending on your test, you may require no preparation at all.